This document is part of a periodical (Inconvenient History).

 “Guilt pervades Germany like a religion.
 It is the ‘Canossa Republic,’ penitent in pain before its judges.
 Guilt is so powerful that it has caused the Canossa Republic repeatedly to deny any intention of reclaiming sovereignty over the eastern lands, although it is a well-established UN principle that no government has the right to waive the claims of individuals to their property.
 Nor may it impede their right of return to their former homeland.”

-Allied Crimes Against Germans
+Allied Crimes against Germans

 The Holocaust story has also been used to cover up and ignore Allied crimes against Germans after World War II.
 German deaths after the war can be divided into three groups of people.
 The first group is the German prisoners of war (POW) in both Europe and the Soviet Union.
 The second group is the German expellees, and the third group is the Germans already residing in Germany.
 While no one will ever know exactly how many Germans died from 1945 to 1950, it is certain that the deaths far exceed most traditional estimates.
 The great majority of these deaths were caused by the lethal policies imposed by the Allies against Germany after the war.

 A conservative estimate of German deaths in the Allied POW camps is 1.5 million.
 This includes over 517,000 POW deaths in the Soviet Union, 100,000 POW deaths in Yugoslavia, Poland and other countries, with the remaining POW deaths in U.S. and French camps.
-The Germans who died in these Allied POW camps suffered miserably from exposure, disease and slow starvation.
-This well-documented Allied atrocity is still denied by most historians today.
+The Germans who died in these Allied POW camps suffered inutterably from exposure, disease and slow starvation.
+This well-documented Allied atrocity is still ignored or denied by most historians today.

 Probably a minimum of 2.1 million German expellees died in what was supposed to be an “orderly and humane” transfer.
 The estimate of 2.1 million German expellee deaths is acknowledged to be valid by most traditional historians.
 Notable authorities have estimated a much higher number of German expellee deaths.